Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
+* `$datetime` is an optional datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
   If not specified, defaults to the current datetime.
 * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
 Defaults to an [ISO8601] XML datetime.

 #### Outputs:

 * `$timezones` is an `IData` document list of time zones known to the running instance of the Java Virtual Machine.
   * `id` is the [java.util.TimeZone] ID associated with the time zone.
   * `name` is a short name associated with the time zone.
   * `description` is a long name associated with the time zone.
   * `utc.offset` is the historically correct XML duration added to UTC time to get local time in this time zone for the given `$datetime` instant.
 If daylight savings time is in effect for the given `$datetime` instant, then this value was adjusted to include the daylight savings offset.
   * `dst.used?` is a boolean indicating if daylight savings time is used by this time zone.
   * `dst.active?` is a boolean indicating if daylight savings time is in effect for the given `$datetime` instant.
   * `dst.offset` is the XML duration added to the UTC offset when daylight savings time is in effect.

 ---